withVue2 deprecated

 };

-Advanced usage
+}Advanced usage

-as a props using vueConfig
+Use component $options as a props using vueConfig.

 html